nguillaumin/nabaztag-server/README.md

 ## Current state

 The sources are nearly identical to the original.
 The only major change is that I tried to switch every project from Ant to Maven, as the Ant scripts weren't really usable and because I didn't want to upload all the dependencies (JAR files) to GitHub.
+I also removed the project `CommonDev` which contained only one class nearly identical to another in `common` (I merged the two).

 Having to switch a project to Maven is also a good way to understand it.